Curriculum Chef turned a year old in April of 2019. It’s a milestone indeed, BUT boy oh boy has it been a journey!

 Is it possible to make money with an education blog?

-Yes, but if you’re a participant in a general blogging course or reading a typical blogging article, know that you’ll most likely have to tweak things a bit and/or get a little more creative when it comes to monetization.
+Yes, but if you’re a participant in a general blogging course or reading a typical blogging article, know that you’ll most likely have to tweak things more than a bit and/or get a little more creative when it comes to monetization.

 Most teacher bloggers sell digital products on Teachers Pay Teachers.
 They use their blogs to advertise their products.
 This is a good way to make money.